-The courses of the Master are taught by a young group of experts in Nonlinear Dynamics and Complex Systems.
-Meet them below and learn about their bios (click on the images to get more info).
+The courses of the Master are taught by a group of experts in Nonlinear Dynamics and Complex Systems.
+Some of the teachers of the last years are listed below (click on the images to get more info).

 Miguel Ángel Fernández Sanjuán